-The assets of the Plan are kept in a trust separate from those of GSK, although GSK is allowed to require surplus assets to be used to meet its contribution obligations into the Plan.
+The Plan has been created as a section of the GSK Pension Scheme (the Scheme) and the GSK Pension Fund (the Fund).
+Any references to the Scheme in this documentation equally apply to the Fund.
+The assets of the Scheme (including the Plan) are kept in a trust separate from those of GSK, although GSK is allowed to require surplus assets to be used to meet its contribution obligations into the Scheme.